• Skip to primary navigation

 Hand and Wrist Work Injuries

-Following back injuries, hand and wrist injuries are the most common work-related injuries among American workers.
-They can be caused by a number of work-related tasks.
-Employees who perform a range of activities over and over again while using the same arm are at risk of developing hand or wrist injuries.
+Following back injuries, hand and wrist injuries are American workers’ most common work-related injuries.
+Several work-related tasks can cause them.
+Employees who perform a range of activities repeatedly while using the same arm are at risk of developing hand or wrist injuries.

 Carpal tunnel syndrome (CTS) is one of the most common work-related wrist injuries.
-It is pain, tingling or other problems with your hand because of pressure on the median nerve in your wrist.
+It is pain, tingling, or other problems with your hand because of pressure on the median nerve in your wrist.
 This nerve controls movement and feeling in your thumb and first three fingers.
-Any type of pressure on this nerve can cause carpal tunnel syndrome.
-In a work environment, it can be caused by working with bent wrists, by a high rate of repetition using the hands or a lack of time to rest for jobs requiring forceful hand movements.
-People who work with computers often complain of wrist injuries due to typing for long periods of time.
+Any pressure on this nerve can cause carpal tunnel syndrome.
+In a work environment, it can be caused by working with bent wrists, a high rate of repetition using the hands, or a lack of time to rest for jobs requiring forceful hand movements.
+People who work with computers often complain of wrist injuries due to typing for long periods.

 Shoulder Injuries

 Shoulder injuries typically occur from repetitive arm movements or heavy lifting.
-Employees that are required to do throwing or overhead work are especially at risk.
+Employees required to do throwing or overhead work are especially at risk.

 Some of the common types of shoulder injuries that occur in the workplace are: